Emperor42/vici/README.md

-# vici
+# VICI

 IN DEVELOPMENT

-Integration system which combines access to many tools for various business purposes, allows end users to wrap and integrate web based tools with custom websites cleanly and easily
+Various Internet and Cloud Integration (VICI): Allows for the easy setup of cloud based and internet based services into a single location

 Integrates well with VENI and VIDI